mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

   return betas
 ```

-**Code for training the model:**

-Below I present code for training the model that will use the `UNet` class and the `get_timestep_embedding` described above.
+Now that we have defined our UNet model and functions for generating timestep embeddings and the variance schedule, let's begin to construct and train the model.
+We will start by setting our parameters for the training process.
 We train the model for 300 epochs using a minibatch size of 128.
 We use a linear variance schedule starting spanning from a minimal variance of 1e-4 to a maximum variance of 0.02 as per [https://github.com/cloneofsimo/minDiffusion](https://github.com/cloneofsimo/minDiffusion).

-Also note, this implementation _centers_ the pixel values around zero.
-That is, the raw MNIST data provides pixel values spanning from 0 to 1; however, this code centers the data so that it spans -1 to 1 and is centered at zero.
-Again, this is implemented by [https://github.com/cloneofsimo/minDiffusion](https://github.com/cloneofsimo/minDiffusion).
+Specifically, the variables for storing these parameters are shown below:

 ```
 # Parameters